dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2012-now, Security, privacy and decentralization

-- Used security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective
+Used distributed networks to store and read data, deplatformed phone, security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective.
-- Used deplatformed phone for one year
-- Using distributed networks to store and read data
-- Built couple of serverless sites
+Built couple of serverless sites.

 ## Education

-### 2020.06-now

-Many math courses on <https://brilliant.org/profile/dzmitry-rrotsd/about/>

 ### 2010.04-2014.02, part time